 I first created a draft for the restaurants near MG Road Bangalore when I was staying at the boutique hotel Casa Cottage behind Richmond Town.
 Sitting under the avocado trees, I would read books on Bangalore.
 Sometimes midday, I would pack my Kindle, pen, and notebook and head out.
 A few days, I stopped by Koshy’s and Indian Coffee House, and other days, I walked on.
 Towards the evening, my partner would join me for dinner, and we would explore different restaurants around MG Road (It’s close to Richmond Town).
 And many of those adventures of my belly found their way into this article.

 I lived in Bangalore for quite a while and ate at many restaurants, kiosks, food stalls, and cycle vendors.
 But I never wrote about those eateries.
 I was scared of indulging in my food obsession.
-In Richmond Town, I was eating out at a new place daily because we were soon leaving Bangalore(for the nth time).
+In Richmond Town, I was eating out at a new place daily because we were soon leaving Bangalore (for the nth time).
 Our Karnataka adventures were coming to an end.
 And so, I decided to record my food experiences in this MG road restaurants’ guide.

-A Colorful Introduction to South Indian Dosas
+A Colorful Introduction to South Indian Dosas: What are Dosas, Dosas from various South Indian States, and a Simple Dosa Recipe

 I love South Indian dosas, and I enjoy talking about these crispy crepes even more.
-You have to bear with me as this article on dosas in India will be long.
+You have to bear with me as this article on dosa, Indian food that is a craze around the world, will be long.
 Like my piece on some of the best visiting places in Karnataka.

-What’s a Dosa?
+What is a Dosa?

 Dosa is a thin crispy or soft savory crepe, sometimes it is even thick and soft like a pancake.
-Dosa could be rolled and stuffed or it might be plain and open — with all other variations not out of the scene.
+Dosa could be rolled and stuffed or it might be plain and open-with all other variations not out of the scene.
 It is served with sambhar (a curry), chutneys, garlic-chilli powder (podi, also known as gunpowder among the uninitiated), and other paraphernalia.
 Though now dosas are eaten throughout India, and the world, they are still a staple only in South India.

-A simple stuffed dosa with coconut chutney and sambhar served on banana leaf.
+What is dosa?
+The most glorious thing in the world.
+Here is a simple stuffed dosa with coconut chutney and sambhar served on banana leaf.
 Eaten somewhere in Karnataka.

 Plain crispy dosa served with coconut chutney and sambhar in Bangalore on a small roadside dosa joint.
 Filter coffee is a must with dosa.

-Where Did Dosa Originate?
+Where Did Dosa Originate in India?

-No one knows where the dosa — known as dosai in Tamil Nadu, dose (dough-sey) in Karnataka, and dosha in Kerala — originated.
+No one knows where the dosa-known as dosai in Tamil Nadu, dose (dough-sey) in Karnataka, and dosha in Kerala-originated.
 But the ancient Sangam literature of the Tamil area mentions dosa as early as the 1st century AD.
 As per Wikipedia, a dosa recipe is said to be found in Manasollasa, a 12th-century Sanskrit encyclopedia compiled by the Chalukya king Someshvara III of Karnataka.
 Originally the South Indian dosa is said to be of a softer and thicker form.
 But later in Karnataka, dose took a much crispier and thinner avatar.

 Memoirs of walking down to the ravine from the Mehli village in Shimla, Himachal Pradesh

 I’m charged right now.
 As charged as I can be.
 I’m seated on dry pine needles and grass.
 A group of mosquitoes buzz in front of me.
 But I don’t care.
 For I’m listening to the sweetest sounds of chirping birds and the rhythmic music of freshwater falling on stones.
 We have driven to a jungle spot to work and write.
 There has been no power since morning in our remote stay in the mountains near Mashobra village of Shimla.
 Our village is probably called Gagal and it is near Mohanpur, that’s all I know about our whereabouts.
-Our host told us the electricians are fixing the cables, and we would only get power by five, maybe a bit before
+Our host told us the electricians are fixing the cables, and we would only get power byfive, maybe a bit before.

 It was only 2 pm.
 My Mac was at 18% and my husband’s Mac was discharged.
 He has a big release today so he needed electricity immediately.
 You know what he has done to ensure he never gets out of power?
 He has purchased a car charger that loads up electronics from the car battery.
 We are perfectly remote and nomadic in every sense.